CoreyJness/GrantFundingDataPipeline/README.md

 ### 🖥️ 1.
 Run the Notebook on Google Colab
 - Open Google Colab.
-- Upload or open the `Corey J Burbio Assessment.ipynb` notebook.
+- Upload or open the `grant-funding-pipeline.ipynb` notebook.
 - Connect to a runtime (go to **Runtime > Connect**).
 - Install necessary libraries (Playwright, OpenPyXL, Google APIs) inside the notebook if prompted.
 - Run all cells (go to **Runtime > Run All**) or step through them.
 - The notebook will scrape and download the Excel files automatically.

 ### 📂 2.
 Upload the Scraped Excel Files
-- After running the notebook, the Excel files will appear in the `Corey J Assessment Folder` inside your Google Drive.
+- After running the notebook, the Excel files will appear in the `Grant Funding Data Pipeline Folder` inside Google Drive.
-- The sheets are automatically uploaded to the `Burbio Assessment Corey J Spreadsheet`.
+- The sheets are automatically uploaded to the spreadsheet `Grant Funding By State`.

 ### 📝 3.
 Consolidate and Create the Pivot Table
 - Open the Google Apps Script editor (Extensions > Apps Script) inside your Google Sheet.